 - ExternalZone - Networks that are not secure, such as the Internet and other external networks.

 - DMZZone - A DMZ (demilitarized zone) is sometimes referred to as a perimeter network.
 It contains company servers that can be accessed from external sources.
 A DMZ lets external users and applications access specific internal servers, but prevents the external users from accessing secure company networks.
 Add rules to the firewall Rule Base that allow traffic to the company DMZ: for example, a rule that allows HTTP and HTTPS traffic to your web server in the DMZ.

 - InternalZone - Company networks with sensitive data that must be protected and used only by authenticated users.

-- The current implementation works independently of the Anti-Spoofing functionality.
+- The current implementation operates independently of the Anti-Spoofing functionality.

-- It is not supported to use zone objects in the NAT policy on Security Gateways R80.40 and lower.
+- It is not supported to use Security Zone objects in the NAT policy on Security Gateways R80.40 and lower.